Matteo-Buonastella/Move-Animation-Creator/README.md

 * BR: Background cannot be removed.
 Any attempt to do so will be ignored.
 You can still replace it with another background
 * BRR: Background cannot be removed or replaced.
 Any attempt to do so will be ignored

+## Keep Background Checkbox
+If you aren't using a Default Background (see above) and you want a move to keeps its background, check this box.
+For example: If I Select the background to be "Dark" and the moves I want to combine are Pursuit, Shadow Ball and Tackle, but I want Shadow Ball to kepp its Ghost background, I would check Keep Background for Shadow Ball.
+This is how the animation would look:
+Notice how Tackle uses the Ghost background.
+This is because when you select Keep background, all moves after it will use the background that you chose to keep.
+The best way to learn how this works is to play around with the application and create some test animations.
+*It is NOT recommended to select Keep Background for more than 1 Psychic move.
+If you Select Keep Background for a Psychic move, every move after it will NOT have a background.